chilli007123/Dissertation/Proposal.md

 ## Overview of solution:

-There are several off the shelf tools available for generating virus, and evading detection by AV systems.
+There are several off the shelf tools available for generating viruses, and evading detection of AV systems.
 To help AV developers understand the implications of these tools, they need to be able to evaluate the impact on AV detection rates.

 The project will be based on experimentation, I will feed a windows computer different versions of a virus or exploit and record two variables.
 Firstly,